ecki/docs.milagro.io-english/milagro-concepts.md

 Notice that the statement being proved must include the assertion that the prover has such knowledge (otherwise, the statement would not be proved in zero-knowledge, since at the end of the protocol the verifier would gain the additional information that the prover has knowledge of the required secret information).

-If the statement consists _only_ of the fact that the prover possesses the secret information, it is a special case known as _zero-knowledge proof of knowledge_, and it nicely illustrates the essence of the notion of zero-knowledge proofs: proving that one has knowledge of certain information is trivial if one is allowed to simply reveal that information; the challenge is proving that one has such knowledge without revealing the secret information or anything else.""
+If the statement consists _only_ of the fact that the prover possesses the secret information, it is a special case known as _zero-knowledge proof of knowledge_, and it nicely illustrates the essence of the notion of zero-knowledge proofs: proving that one has knowledge of certain information is trivial if one is allowed to simply reveal that information; the challenge is proving that one has such knowledge without revealing the secret information or anything else."

 ## Summary